-7.2 Global trends impacting EV sales
+6.2 Global trends impacting EV sales

 Global sales of EVs, which is the key driver for demand for fast charging, have risen quickly over the past years.
-In its most recent global passenger EV sales outlook Bloomberg New Energy Finance (BNEF)910, states that in 2018, some 2 million passenger EVs were sold globally, up from 1.1 million in 2017.
+In its most recent global passenger EV sales outlook Bloomberg New Energy Finance (BNEF)78, states that in 2018, some 2 million passenger EVs were sold globally, up from 1.1 million in 2017.
 China continues to represent over 50% of the global EV market, up from less than a fifth in 2015.
 EV sales penetration is rising quickly, with EVs accounting for close to 5% of all passenger-vehicle sales in the final quarter of 2018.
 BEVs are outpacing PHEVs and now represent 68% of the market.
 According to BNEF there are now over 5 million passenger EVs on the road.
-BNEF further expects global annual passenger EV sales to rise to 10 million in 2025, 28 million in 2030 and 56 million by 2040 and that by 2040 57% of all passenger vehicle sales, and over 30% of the global passenger vehicle fleet, will be electric.
-BNEF expects China to continue to account for most passenger EV sales, but sees Europe replacing the United States as the number two EV market in the 2020s11.
+BNEF further expects global annual passenger EV sales to rise to 10 million in 2025, 28 million in 2030 and 56 million by 2040 and that by 2040 57% of all passenger vehicle sales, and over 30% of the global passenger EV sales, but sees Europe replacing the United States as the number two EV market in the 2020s9.